BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 ## Invokable Getter Format

-The simplest way to define a getter is to use the invokable getter format.
+The simplest way to define a getter is to use the `invokable` class format.

 Here's an example: